RahulR458/React-Workout-For-Count-App_and_Route/README.md

-This is react count app and component route for study
+This is react count app and route for study